databrickslabs/migrate/README.md

   --dry-run             Dry run the pipeline i.e. will not execute tasks if true.
   --export-pipeline     Execute all export tasks.
   --import-pipeline     Execute all import tasks.
-  --validate-pipeline   Validate exported data between source and destination.
-  --validate-source-session VALIDATE_SOURCE_SESSION
-                        Session used by exporting source workspace.
-Only used for --validate-pipeline.
-  --validate-destination-session VALIDATE_DESTINATION_SESSION
-                        Session used by exporting destination workspace.
-Only used for --validate-pipeline.
   --use-checkpoint      use checkpointing to restart from previous state --skip-tasks SKIP_TASK [SKIP_TASK ...]
                         Space-separated list of tasks to skip from the pipeline.
 Valid options are: